JumboCode/TheLegacyProject2/src/app/api/toy-example/README.md

 Below is the full snippet of the code.
 There's a lot of code, but don't fret!
 I want you to focus on the function `signUp` and take away the following:

 1. When you hover over `Request`, you will notice that the body is well-defined.
-Frontend developers will know exactly the paramaters to provide when calling your API,
+Frontend developers will know exactly the parameters to provide when calling your API,
 2. When you hover over `signUp`, you will notice that the return value is well-defined,
 3. Finally, frontend developers can choose to pass the parameter for `mock` to get mocked data for a specific scenario.